SachinTemgar/Applied-Business-Frameworks/README.md

 | **Frameworks** | Agile, Lean (Value Stream Mapping, Kaizen), DevOps, Kotter's 8-Step Change Model |
 | **The Question** | Can software development principles transform hardware manufacturing? |

-> SpaceX reduced development cycles 2.6× and costs by 90% by treating hardware as an iteration medium rather than a perfection target.
-The transformation wasn't a set of practices bolted onto existing processes.
-It required restructuring from functional silos to cross-functional product teams, replacing "failure is not an option" with "fail fast, fail cheap, fail in the open," and shifting from cost-plus to fixed-price contracts that forced efficiency.
-The real insight: processes persist not because they're optimal, but because they're familiar.
+> SpaceX builds rockets the way software teams ship code: iterate fast, test in public, learn from failures, and fold lessons into the next build.
+That approach cut development time by 2.6× and costs by 90%.
+But the real story isn't the practices.
+It's the org change underneath.
+They killed departmental silos, gave engineers ownership from design through flight, and replaced cost-plus contracts (where longer = more revenue) with fixed-price deals that forced efficiency.
+The takeaway: the aerospace industry wasn't slow because the physics was hard.
+It was slow because nobody questioned processes that worked fine when budgets were unlimited.

 ---